 - Obtained summary judgment for emergency management and security company against claims of sex harassment and retaliation in violation of the Americans with Disabilities Act and the Family Medical Leave Act; and

 - Obtained affirmation of district court decision granting summary judgment for industrial manufacturer in matter alleging workers compensation retaliation and disability discrimination.

 Before joining Offit Kurman, Ms. Batista worked at a national employment and labor law firm, representing management exclusively.
-During her tenure there, Ms. Batista completed a secondment as the only in-house employment and labor counsel at a global chemical, science and engineering company.
-Prior to that, Ms. Batista practiced general litigation at a prominent mid-sized firm in Stamford, Connecticut.
+During her tenure there, Ms. Batista completed a secondment as the only in-house employment and labor counsel at a global chemical, science, and engineering company.
+Ms. Batista also practiced general litigation at a prominent mid-sized firm in Stamford, Connecticut.